 This itinerary offers a little bit of everything.
 You will enjoy educational experiences touring tea factories, temples, and spice gardens.
 There will be plenty of adventure as you visit elephants and a rock fortress.

-Tip: Sri Lanka has some of the most chaotic driving we’ve ever seen, so I would very highly recommend hiring a driver who can handle the roads.
+Tip: Sri Lanka has some of the most chaotic driving we’ve ever seen, so I very highly recommend hiring a driver who can handle the roads.
 You’ll probably be safer and get where you’re going faster.
 Plus, they may also provide you with more insight on the areas.

 Day 1: Arrival, Rest, and Relax